Table of Contents

 - The main sentence tells us the important information, the source of the bone.

-- The old grammar book, (that/which) I found in the attic, explained the puzzle to me.
+- The old grammar book, found in the attic, explained the puzzle to me.

 - (“The old grammar book explained the puzzle to me” is a complete sentence with full meaning.
 This makes sense with or without knowing that it was found in the attic.)